Less is More for Simple Christmas Decor

 White candles on silver stands are timeless.
 I recently gave away my cute-but-difficult-to-store set of reindeer dessert dishes that were used maybe once or twice a season — they were fun and whimsical and took up way too much space.
 My everyday white dishes look just as lovely holding those desserts, and I don’t have to figure out where to keep them for the other 11 months of the year.

-The Versatility of Ornaments
+The Versatility of Ornaments for Simple Christmas Decor

 Glass ornaments are inexpensive at craft stores, and easy to personalize with paint, stickers or rub-ons.
 Leave them empty or fill them with fake snow, glitter or other small objects.